Competitions The Found Object

 SALES & ARCHIVE

 Photographers who have designated that their exhibition prints are for sale to the public will be contacted promptly regarding any purchase enquires of their artwork.
 Praxis Gallery will take a 40% commission of any sales.
-All exhibition prints will be archived for one year.
-All selected digital file submissions will be maintained at the Praxis Gallery & Photographic Art Center’s online gallery archives.
+All exhibition prints will be returned to the artists.
+All selected submissions will be maintained at the Praxis Gallery & Photographic Art Center’s online gallery archives.

 Praxis Gallery and Photographic Arts Center is a community based arts organization that aims to support the development of emerging and established photographers.
 Praxis Gallery provides solo and group show exhibition opportunities to local and international media artists.